kobman/KOBman/README.md

     $ curl -L https://raw.githubusercontent.com/EtricKombat/KOBman/master/get.kobman.io | bash

-If the environment needs tweaking for KOBman to be installed, the installer will prompt you accordingly and ask you to restart.
+If the environment needs tweaking for KOBman to be installed, the installer will prompt you accordingly and ask you to delete '~/.kobman' directory and restart your machine .

 ### Local Installation